The Fear of Snakes: Ophidiophobia

 We at Creature Courage want to take the amazing success we have had with the Spider Courage Experience and transform the lives of people suffering from a snake phobia in the same way.
 Though someone with this fear may never love snakes there is no reason why they have to stay in a state of fear and anxiety because of them.
 Just like people who attended the Spider Courage Experience came to a healthy respect and appreciation for spiders, we can achieve the same for people who are afraid of snakes.

-Though one never knows just how much things may change from the treatment, like many former arachnophobics coming to own and love spiders on the Spider Courage Experience, Many former Ophidiophobics may find themselves owning and loving snakes afterwards!
+Like many former arachnophobics coming to own and love spiders on the Spider Courage Experience, Many former Ophidiophobics may find themselves owning and loving snakes afterwards!